Triangles in randomly perturbed graphs: Proof of the Sublinear Theorem

 Otherwise, $|V'|<m$ and we remove $V'$ from $G$ to obtain $G'=G[V \setminus V']$.
 Note that we have $v(G') = n-|V'| \ge n/2$, minimum degree $\delta(G') \ge m'= m-|V'|$, and maximum degree $\Delta(G') < n/64 \le v(G')/32$.
 If $m' < (\log n)^3$, then we a.a.s.~find $m'$ pairwise vertex-disjoint triangles within $G_2[V(G')]$.
 If $(\log v(G'))^3 \le (\log n)^3 \le m' \le \sqrt{v(G')}$, then by Proposition~\ref{prop:lesqrt} and as $\log n/n= \omega(1/v(G'))$ there are a.a.s.~at least $m'$ pairwise vertex-disjoint triangles in $G' \cup G_3[V(G')]$.
 Finally, if $\sqrt{v(G')} \le m' \le n/256 \le v(G')/32$, then by Proposition~\ref{prop:gesqrt} and as $C_4 \log n/n \ge \frac{C_4}{2} \log v(G') / v(G')$, there are a.a.s.~at least $m'$ pairwise vertex-disjoint triangles in $G' \cup G_4[V(G')]$.

-Now, that we found $m'$ pairwise vertex-disjoint triangles, we can greedily add triangles by using the $m-m'$ vertices from $V_0$ and an edge in their neighbourhood until we have $m$ triangles.
-Analogous to above, as long as we have less than $m$ triangles each available vertex from $V'$ has at least $n/256$ neighbours not covered by triangles, which contain at least one edge from $G_1$. \end{proof}
+Now, that we found $m'$ pairwise vertex-disjoint triangles, we can greedily add triangles by using the $m-m'$ vertices from $V'$ and an edge in their neighbourhood until we have $m$ triangles.
+Analogous to above, as long as we have less than $m$ triangles, for each available vertex $v \in V'$, there is a set $U \subset N_G(v) \setminus V'$ of at least $n/256$ vertices not covered by triangles, and we find an edge within $G_1[U]$. \end{proof}

-It remains to Proposition~\ref{prop:lesqrt} and Proposition~\ref{prop:gesqrt}.
+It remains to prove Proposition~\ref{prop:lesqrt} and Proposition~\ref{prop:gesqrt}.
 For Proposition~\ref{prop:lesqrt}, which deals with the cases $(\log n)^3 \le m \le \sqrt{n}$, we first need to find many large enough vertex-disjoint stars in $G$.
 These can be found deterministically with Lemma~\ref{lem:manystars} below and afterwards we will show that a.a.s.~at least $m$ of them can be completed to triangles with the help of $G(n,p)$.

-For an integer $g_K \ge 2$ a \emph{star} $K$ is a graph on $g_K+1$ vertices with one vertex of degree $g_K$ (this vertices we call the \emph{centre}) and the other vertices of degree one (these vertices are called \emph{leafs}).
-Given a family of vertex-disjoint starts $\cK$, we denote the set of all their centre vertices by $\cK_C$ and the set of all their leaf vertices by $\cK_L$.
+For any integer $g \ge 2$, we define the \emph{star} on $g+1$ vertices as the graph with one vertex of degree $g$ (this vertex is called the \emph{centre}) and the other vertices of degree one (these vertices are called \emph{leaves}).
+Given a star $K$, we denote the number of its leaves by $g_K$.
+Moreover, given a family of vertex-disjoint stars $\cK$, we denote the set of all their centre vertices by $\cK_C$ and the set of all their leaf vertices by $\cK_L$.